czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 of clicking around, navigating in your folders and moving files visually, you gave a command to the computer and it executed your command.
 The CLI was (and still is) a great UX for search of files in a computer.
-Windows, on the other hand, was absolutely terrible at this.
+Windows' graphical user interface, on the other hand, was absolutely terrible at this.

 Can you remember when you still had Windows?
 Looking for a file was absurdly hard and difficult, borderline impossible.
 That's why most people just used their brain to remember where they put their files on their hard drive, and went looking for it by opening folder after folder.
-And people who are now used to Google search for the web still act the same on Windows when they want to access a file.

 So Windows was a huge regression in search UX from the days when there was no graphical interface.
-I know a lot of people who lost files in their computers because they couldn't search for them like they search for web pages in Google.

 Windows was arguably more intuitive than the CLI, you didn't have to learn any commands to use it.
 All you had to do is click buttons and move your cursor around.
+But as you gained intuitiveness, you lost the power of the CLI.

 The reason why I'm talking about all this is we are currently witnessing a similar change of paradigms